Thinking about blogging? Here are a few things you should know:

 1. I don’t make much money off my blog.
-In order to do that, you need to get people to sponsor your posts, sell products, etc. all of which I’m not as interested at the moment because I don’t really want my blog to become a gigantic billboard.
+In order to do that, you need to get people to sponsor your posts, sell products, etc. all of which I’m not as interested at the moment because I don’t have the time.
+I focus mostly on freelance writing for others.

 So why the heck am I still doing this?!

-Now, if you’re ready to get your own domain and LEVEL UP your blogging game, here’s how:
+But if you’re like “Yea, yea, I’ve heard it all” and you’re ready to LEVEL UP your blogging game, then here’s how:

 - A domain

-You might think it’s easy buuuuut wait!
+You might think this is easy BUT wait!
 99% of what you’ll come up with is already taken.

 Here’s what I suggest:

 - Go to Go Daddy and type in a domain name to see if it’s already taken.
 Don’t purchase it yet.

 - Once you come up with a name and it’s available, sleep on it for a few day and see if it’s really what you want because it’ll cost you money to change.
 If you do, however, don’t worry, it’s not the end of the world.

 A what?
 A web server is an online company that stores and protects all of your files.